 The 120-Hour Master Certificate is a flexible, self-study TEFL course for the independent learner.

 The course is self-paced, which means students can complete the different components at whatever speed works for them, as long as they finish within the allotted time.
 Trainees have three months from their date of enrollment to complete the 13 modules and the modules on Teaching Young Learners and Teaching Business English.
 They also have one year’s access to Grammar Advisor, and can take the final exam at any time!

-Interaction with Tutor
+Interaction with tutor

 Upon enrollment, all students are assigned a tutor with experience in the TEFL classroom (and a bachelor’s degree at minimum).
 Tutors grade the students’ written assignments and provide detailed feedback and recommendations on the work.
 Tutors also serve as the primary point of contact for questions about the course material.
 However, this course does not include interaction with classmates or guidance by an instructor.

-Within the course, students have access to a wide range of job resources, including recruiters to contact, professional societies and forums, the BridgeTEFL Job Board, and lists of schools in popular TEFL regions around the globe.
+Within the course, students have access to a wide range of job resources, including recruiters to contact, professional societies and forums, the Bridge Job Board, and lists of schools in popular TEFL regions around the globe as well as online.

 ACE CREDIT is an official body, established in 1974, that reviews non-collegiate courses and provides universities with reliable course equivalency information regarding academic credit awards.
 Graduates of the 120-hour Master Certificate are able to request a transcript from ACE, and the credits can then be transferred to accepting colleges and universities.
 For more information on Bridge’s partnership with ACE, visit this page.